 Designed for use with either coarse (PCC) or fine (PCF) corrugated conduit in sizes 13mm to 54mm, the new fittings have been specifically designed for robust, long-term service in exposed areas such as at trackside and on bogies and trams.
 Available as straight, 45° and 90° swivel elbows, the nickel-plated brass ends of the fittings are constructed to offer optimised strength and impact resistance.

-The body of the fitting is a modular, compression-type fitting manufactured in glass-filled, impact-modified PA66 for its strength and impact resistance properties.
-The modularity of the compression-type fitting allow flexibility configurations to be created, locking components together into a single, sealed unit with exceptional pull-out strength, guaranteeing long-term integrity while also allowing 360° rotation.
+The modularity of the compression-type fitting allows flexibility configurations to be created, locking components together into a single, sealed unit with exceptional pull-out strength, guaranteeing long-term integrity while also allowing 360° rotation.
 Completing the new fittings, are Neoprene seals selected for their ingress protection and excellent chemical stability properties over a wide temperature range.

-Extensively evaluated and currently in use on tram and light projects such as France, Germany, the Netherlands, Italy and Spain and Edinburgh and Sheffield tram projects in the UK, the components are certified for key industry standards, such as UR, IEC61386 and ISO60529.
-Experience gained through working with manufacturers on rail, light rail and tram projects across Europe, provided ABB with the insight to design the 45° and 90° elbows with smooth bore interiors as standard, to reduce snagging of cables and wiring against traditional cast products, during installation.
+Extensively evaluated and currently in use on an extensive number of projects in France, Germany, the Netherlands, Italy, Spain and the UK, the components are certified for key industry standards, such as UR, IEC61386 and ISO60529.
+Experience gained through working with manufacturers across Europe, provided ABB with the insight to design the 45° and 90° elbows with smooth bore interiors as standard, to reduce snagging of cables and wiring against traditional cast products, during installation.